rovenr12/MCTS_Dashboard/README.md

 2. conda activate <chosen environment name>
 3. pip install -r requirements.txt

+## Usage
+To access the application, execute the app.py file and open your browser.
+Then, use the following link: http://127.0.0.1:8050.

 ## Example Data
 You can find the example data in the "data" folder.